magicleap/developer-portal-docs/docs/unity-api/api/UnityEngine.XR.MagicLeap/ReferenceFrame/UnityEngine.XR.MagicLeap.ReferenceFrame.Cinfo.md

 ### closetCoordinateFrame {#pose-closetcoordinateframe}

-The closet coordinate frame to the requested point.
+The closet coordinate frame to the requested point

 ```csharp